ar5had/node-notes/README.md

 This is an example code but what pipe does is essentially this: Instead of you needing to write event listeners on the input and passing the data to the output you can use the method pipe for your convenience.

-NOTE: DO PIPING BEFORE HANDLING EVENTS, DONT WORRY ABOUT ERRORS TO GET PIPED AS IN PIPING ERROR CAN BE HANDLED.
+**NOTE: DO PIPING BEFORE HANDLING EVENTS, DONT WORRY ABOUT ERRORS TO GET PIPED AS WHILE PIPING ERROR CAN BE HANDLED**

 ## Collecting all the data from a GET request